kirbyfan64/TSC/INSTALL.md

 CMAKE_INSTALL_DATAROOTDIR [(prefix)/share]
-: Installation target of non-program-specific data, namely the `.desktop` starter file, icons and the manpage by default.
+: Installation target of non-program-specific data, namely the `.desktop` starter file, icons, the scripting API docs, and the manpage by default.
 Only change this if you have good reasons.

 CMAKE_INSTALL_MANDIR [(datarootdir)/man]
 : Where TSC will install its manpage under.
 Note that the